openfisca/openfisca-doc/source/training/index.md

 - [Expand a variable over axes](https://github.com/redte-ch/ReDistributeMe/blob/main/workshop/05-expand-disposable-income-over-axes.md)

+### Modelling collaboratively across silos and disciplines

+A workshop created for the European Rules as Code event of March 2025 organizded by DINUM in Paris, France, [full presentation](./OpenFisca-Modelling-collaboratively-across-silos-and-disciplines-March-2025.pdf).

 ## Credit

 These training materials were co-funded by the French Interministerial Direction for Digital Affairs ([DINUM](https://www.numerique.gouv.fr)) and the European Commission under the [GovTech4All](https://interoperable-europe.ec.europa.eu/collection/govtechconnect/govtech4all) program.